Frequently Asked Questions (FAQs)

 - Can I take PSYCH courses through World Campus?

 Well, it depends on the questions.
-A good place to start is by calling, emailing, or stopping by the Psychology Advising Center in 125 Moore Building.
-The Undergraduate Administrative Support Assistant can answer your questions about forms and procedures, and about who you must see for particular questions.
+A good place to start is by calling, emailing, or stopping by the Psychology Advising Center in 125 Moore Building. can answer your questions about forms and procedures, and about who you must see for particular questions.
 The advisers can answer questions about requirements, course selection, and other academic issues (but you will often need an appointment to see them).
 More difficult or complicated questions usually must be addressed to the Director of Undergraduate Studies, Professor Richard Carlson .

 How can I choose between the BA and BS degrees?Back to top